Hossamelbassuiony310/Spring_Petclinic_CICD_K8s/readme.md

-# Spring PetClinic with Docker, Docker Compose, and Kubernetes
+# Spring PetClinic with Docker, Docker Compose, Kubernetes, CI/CD, and Ansible

 This project demonstrates the deployment of the Spring PetClinic application using Docker, Docker Compose for local testing, and Kubernetes for orchestration.
-The setup includes persistent storage, environment configuration using ConfigMaps and Secrets, and two deployments: one for the PetClinic application and one for MySQL.
+It also includes CI/CD integration with Jenkins and automation of the installation process using Ansible.
+The setup features persistent storage, environment configuration using ConfigMaps and Secrets, and two deployments: one for the PetClinic application and one for MySQL.

 ## Prerequisites